Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Frequency-Function Combinations

-In this section, we analyze performance for inputs that comes from restricted families of frequency distributions~$W$.
-Restricting the family $W$ of possible inputs allows us to extend the family $F$ of functions of frequency that can be efficiently emulated with a small overhead.
+In this section, we study the case of inputs that come from restricted families of frequency distributions~$W$.
+Restricting the family $W$ of possible inputs allows us to extend the family $F$ of functions of frequencies that can be efficiently emulated with small overhead.

-Specifically, we will consider sampling sketches and corresponding {\em combinations} $(W,F,h)$ of frequency vectors $W$, functions of frequency $F$, and overhead $h \geq 1$ so that for every frequency distribution $w\in W$ and frequency function $f\in F$, our sampling sketch emulates a weighted sample of $f(\boldsymbol{w})$ with overhead $h$.
+Specifically, we will consider sampling sketches and corresponding {\em combinations} $(W,F,h)$ of frequency vectors $W$, functions of frequencies $F$, and overhead $h \geq 1$, so that for every frequency distribution $w\in W$ and function $f\in F$, our sampling sketch emulates a weighted sample of $f(\boldsymbol{w})$ with overhead $h$.
 We will say that our sketch {\em supports} the combination $(W,F,h)$.

-Recall that emulation with overhead $h$ means that a sampling sketch of size $h \epsilon^{-2}$ (i.e., holding this number of keys or hashes of keys) provides estimates with NRMSE $\epsilon$ for $f(\boldsymbol{w})$ for {\em any} $f\in F$ and that these estimates are concentrated in the Chernoff bound sense.
-Moreover, for any $f\in F$ we can estimate statistics of the form \eqref{genstats:eq} with the same guarantees on accuracy as provided by a dedicated weighted sample according to $f$.
+Recall that emulation with overhead $h$ means that a sampling sketch of size $h \epsilon^{-2}$ (i.e., holding that number of keys or hashes of keys) provides estimates with NRMSE $\epsilon$ for $\|f(\boldsymbol{w})\|_1$ for {\em any} $f\in F$ and that these estimates are concentrated in a Chernoff-bound sense.
+Moreover, for any $f\in F$ we can estimate statistics of the form $\sum_x L_x f(w_x)$ with the same guarantees on the accuracy provided by a dedicated weighted sample according to $f$.

-We study combinations supported by off-the-shelf sampling schemes that can be implemented with small (e.g.~polylogarithmic) size sketches as detailed in Section~\ref{offtheshelf:sec}.
-We will use the notation $\boldsymbol{w}=\{w_i\}$ for dataset frequencies, where $w_i$ is the frequency of the $i$th most frequent key.
+We study combinations supported by the off-the-shelf sampling schemes that were described in Section~\ref{offtheshelf:sec}.
+We will use the notation $\boldsymbol{w}=\{w_i\}$ for dataset frequencies, where $w_i$ is the frequency of the $i$-th most frequent key.